singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 }
 ```

-As you can tell from the code, most of the boilerplate has already been written
-for you.
-We mainly need to fill in the body of the `Simulator.Run` method.
-Lets
-do that now.

 ### Data Structures

+Time to modify the `Run()` method which you will also find in
-First we need a place to store our users.
-Lets do that at the start of the
+[simulator.go](src/simulator.go).
+To start, we need a place to store our users.
-`Run()` method.
-We will use a linked list data structure since we will be adding
+We will use a linked list data structure since we will be adding and removing
-and removing users often.
+users often.

 ```golang
 func (s *Simulator) Run() error {
   users := list.New()
 ```

 We also need a way to write events to a Redpanda topic.
-For that we will create
+I have already hooked up
+the code to Redpanda and provided a way to create what I call `TopicEncoders`.
+A
-a `TopicEncoder` which is a simple object which wraps a Kafka producer with a
+TopicEncoder is a simple wrapper around a Redpanda producer which encodes each
-JSON encoder.
+message using JSON.

+As you can see in the code, there is already a `TopicEncoder` for the `test`
+topic.
+Let's modify that line to instead target the events topic:

 ```golang
 events := s.producer.TopicEncoder("events")